 High-Speed Train from Miami to Orlando

-For convenient travel within Florida, consider the Miami to Orlando High-Speed Ticket via Brightline.
+For convenient travel within Florida, consider the Miami to Orlando High-Speed Ticket, which provides fast travel between these two destinations via Brightline.
 Description.
-Depart for your high-speed train journey to Orlando from the Brightline Miami Central Station at your chosen time.

 • 4 hours

-For convenient travel within Florida, consider the Miami to Orlando High-Speed Ticket via Brightline.
+For convenient travel within Florida, consider the Miami to Orlando High-Speed Ticket, which provides fast travel between these two destinations via Brightline.

 Description

-Depart for your high-speed train journey to Orlando from the Brightline Miami Central Station at your chosen time.
-The train makes various stops in Aventura, Fort Lauderdale, Boca Raton, and West Palm Beach before arriving at the Brightline Orlando station, with a total travel time of 3.5 hours.
+Leave for your high-speed train journey to Orlando from the Brightline Miami Central Station at your chosen time.
+The train will make stops in Aventura, Fort Lauderdale, Boca Raton, and West Palm Beach, with a total travel time of 3.5 hours to the Brightline Orlando station.
+Enjoy the Florida scenery in comfort aboard Brightline's high-speed train, the most comfortable way to travel between these cities.
+Upon arrival, you can easily access Orlando's renowned theme parks.

 Premium Ticket

-During the booking process, you can select a premium ticket option that offers:
+During the booking process, you can select a premium ticket option.
+This ticket includes:

-Bigger seats, up to 53 cm (21") compared to the standard seat at 48 cm (19")Carry-on luggage plus one large suitcase (standard ticket includes only a carry-on)Free food and drink during the journeyAccess to the VIP lounge at the train station with unlimited food and drink before boarding
+Bigger seats, up to 53 cm (21") compared to standard seats at 48 cm (19")Carry-on luggage plus one large suitcase (standard ticket includes only a carry-on)Free food and drink during the journeyAccess to the VIP lounge at the train station with unlimited food and drink before boarding

 Return Ticket

-Book a return ticket from Orlando back to Miami and enjoy the same comfortable train ride for a seamless adventure to Florida's major cities.
+Book a return ticket from Orlando back to Miami for the same comfortable train ride, ensuring a seamless journey between these major Florida cities.

 Included